rak-n-rok/Krake/docs/admin/setup.rst

 Set up Krake with Ansible
 =========================

-This sections describes prerequisites and deployment of Krake infrastructure with `Ansible <https://www.ansible.com/>`_.
+This sections describes prerequisites and deployment of a Krake infrastructure with `Ansible <https://www.ansible.com/>`_.

 Prerequisites